-Crews coming to Philmont often inquire about the use of oven cooking bags (also known as "turkey bags").
-Their use may be a common practice on camping or backpacking trips on the local level, but Philmont requires that crews DO NOT use this cooking method while on an expedition at Philmont.
-Rangers will teach the proper cooking and cleaning procedures to the crew at the beginning of the trek using pots, camp suds, hot water, and Philmont sumps.
-This is an important skill for crew members to learn and helps reinforce the Patrol Method on the trail by rotating this valuable position on the crew duty roster to all members of the crew.
+Crews coming to Philmont often inquire about alternative methods of cooking dehydrated meals; specifically rehydrating directly in the bag the food is packaged in and/or the use of oven cooking bags (also known as "turkey bags").
+These methods may be a common practice on camping or backpacking trips on the local level, but Philmont requires that crews DO NOT use this cooking method while on an expedition at Philmont.